MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-dialog.md

 [!INCLUDE [applies-to-v4](../includes/applies-to.md)]

 *Dialogs* are a central concept in the SDK, providing ways to manage a long-running conversation with the user.
-A dialog represents a conversational task that can represent a complete or partial bit of conversation.
+A dialog performs a conversational task that can represent part of or a complete conversational thread.
-It can span just one turn or many, and can represent a short-lived or long-lived part of a conversation.
+It can span just one turn or many, and can span a short or long period of time.

-Each dialog represents a segment of conversation that can run to completion and return collected information.
+Each dialog represents a conversational task that can run to completion and return collected information.
 Each one represents a basic unit of control flow: a dialog can begin, continue, and end; pause and resume; or be canceled.

 In general, you manage a dialog though its inputs and outputs.
 When the dialog starts, it receives a dialog option, an optional argument.
-Each turn, the dialog is passed the current turn context, which includes the current activity. when the dialog ends, it can return a value.
+Each turn, the dialog is passed the current turn context, which includes the current activity.
+When the dialog ends, it can return a value.
 In effect, a bot can give control to a dialog, and a dialog can give control to another dialog, and so on.

 This article describes the core classes and features of the dialog library.
 You should be familiar with [how bots work](bot-builder-basics.md) and [managing state](bot-builder-concept-state.md).